patternfly/patternfly-elements/elements/pfe-navigation/documentation/implementation.md

 # Implementation

-> If there are any questions, issues, feel there's something missing, please contact the CPFED Group.
+> For any Red Hat implemenentation questions, comments, or issues; please contact the CPFED Group.

 ## Adding scripts and styles
 Follow the [instructions from Patternfly Elements to get the javascript added to the page](https://patternfly.github.io/patternfly-elements/getting-started/).